LoyolaChicagoBooks/introcs-csharp/rst/lab-array1d.rst

 The first declaration creates an array initialized to all zeroes.
 The second creates an array where the elements are taken from the bracketed list of values.
-We're going to use the second line for this lab.
+The second will be convenient to set up tests for this lab.

 #.
 Complete and test the function with documentation and heading: